 The Nexus Pro is now also available in amber yellow and red, with a stunning neon orange framework to match and blend the two.
 If you were looking to compliment your existing quiver, or fancy a color that’s guaranteed to make you stand out among the Goya crowd, this is your top pick.

 Available in 4.9, 5.4, 5.9, 6.4, 6.9, 7.4 square meters.

-Available in orange & blue.
+Available in orange & blue, amber yellow and red.

 Monofilm Window Panels.
 Monofilm offers crystal clear optics, light weight and a crisp direct feel.